Home

 • Slice the roast into steaks using a very sharp carving knife

 Note: I just cooked a New York Strip using these directions.
 The roast was almost 5 pounds and it took a full 2 hours in the oven.
-It was a perfect temperature (just between medium-rare and medium) all the way through.
-I removed the roast when the meat thermometer read 135 degrees F. The roast went up to 140 degrees F while standing.
+It was a perfect temperature (just medium-rare) all the way through.

 Enjoy your New York Roast and the company of those you share it with!